 - Consult with other counsel/representative regarding scheduling matters in a good faith effort to avoid scheduling conflicts.
-Cooperate with opposing counsel/representative when scheduling changes are requested, provided the interests of his or her client will not be jeopardized.
+Cooperate with opposing counsel/representative when scheduling changes are requested, provided the interests of the claimant will not be jeopardized.

 - Lawyers or licensed representatives should promptly return telephone calls and answer correspondence reasonably requiring a response.

 - The timing and manner of service of papers should not be designed to cause disadvantage to the party receiving the papers.